SaadCoconut/Replit-Coconut-Luxembourg-website/replit.md

-# Hope Foundation Website
+# Coconut Luxembourg Website

 ## Overview

-This is a full-stack web application for Hope Foundation, a nonprofit organization focused on community development, education, healthcare, and economic empowerment.
-The application showcases the foundation's work and provides mechanisms for partnership inquiries and visitor engagement through a contact form and interactive chatbot.
+This is a full-stack web application for Coconut Luxembourg, part of the Coconutwork network - a European youth work organization focused on empowering Euro-Mediterranean youth through innovative non-formal education programs.
+The application showcases the organization's work in entrepreneurship, intercultural learning, digital participation, and environmental sustainability, and provides mechanisms for partnership inquiries and visitor engagement through a contact form and interactive chatbot.

 ## System Architecture